Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 The full range of bionics & myoelectric fittings.

-• Coapt pattern recognitionEMG-based pattern-recognition systems that translate muscle signals into intuitive grasp patterns.
+• Coapt pattern recognitionEMG-based systems that translate your muscle signals into intuitive, natural grasp patterns.

 • Direct-skeletal attachmentCoordination with osseointegration surgeons and post-surgical prosthetic fitting.